ppy/osu-wiki/wiki/Help_Center/en.md

 **Most of the time, this is due to overheating of one or more of your computer's components, usually your graphics card or CPU.**

-To figure out what's causing this, we recommend you use a GPU/CPU temperature monitor and keep an eye on it as you play osu! in the background.
+To figure out what is causing this, we recommend you use a GPU/CPU temperature monitor and keep an eye on it as you play osu! in the background.
 A good choice of program to use for this would be [Piriform Speccy](https://www.piriform.com/speccy).

 If you notice either your GPU or CPU temperature exceeding values of 90C or 194F, your computer is running very hot and dangerously close to most automatic shutdown thresholds.